7.5 cm Pak 41: Design and development

 The weight of the powder charge fired is 95 percent of the weight of the projectile, which had an estimated velocity of approximately 1200 m/s (4,000 f/s), and a penetration of 15 cm (5.94 inches) of homogeneous armor at 900 m (1,000 yards).

 The reinforced breech is of the vertical wedge type, with a semi-automatic action.
 Compared to the PaK 38 and the PaK 40, the appearance was long, low, and sturdy.

 The gun is sighted up to 1,500 meters; the sight has four scales for use according to the actual muzzle velocity of the gun.
-The barrel life is provisionally estimated as 500 to 600 rounds.
+The barrel life of the tapered section was provisionally estimated as 500 rounds and the section was designed to be replaced in the field.

 Service

 When first introduced, the 7.5 cm Pak 41's performance would seem to indicate that it might supplant the Pak 40 as the standard issue anti-tank gun for the Wehrmacht.
 However, the emergent shell's velocity tended to drop dramatically over long range and accuracy and penetration suffered as a consequence.
 This factor, along with a growing shortage of tungsten, which was needed for the gun's special ammunition, would ensure that only 150 Pak 41's would ever be produced.
 Most Pak 41's were scrapped when their barrels had worn out and / or their ammunition supply was exhausted, although it is believed that a small number of Pak 41's were converted to accept 7.5 cm Pak 40 barrels and components.

 A small number were known to have been mounted on halftracks and used as lightly armored tank destroyers.

+One example is known of a Pak 41 being fitted on top of a Panzer III chassis, most possibly as a field modification.